Let Childress and Associates help you decide if you can eliminate your PMI

-It's generally understood that a 20% down payment is the standard when getting a mortgage.
-Because the risk for the lender is usually only the remainder between the home value and the amount outstanding on the loan, the 20% provides a nice buffer against the charges of foreclosure, reselling the home, and typical value variationson the chance that a borrower defaults.
+A 20% down payment is usually the standard when buying a house.
+The lender's risk is often only the difference between the home value and the sum outstanding on the loan, so the 20% supplies a nice buffer against the expenses of foreclosure, selling the home again, and regular value fluctuations on the chance that a borrower is unable to pay.

-Because the $40-$50 a month per $100,000 borrowed is lumped into the mortgage monthly payment and frequently isn't even tax deductible, PMI can be pricey to a borrower.
-Separate from a piggyback loan where the lender absorbs all the losses, PMI is advantageous for the lender because they collect the money, and they get paid if the borrower is unable to pay.
+PMI can be costly to a borrower because the $40-$50 a month per $100,000 borrowed is lumped into the mortgage monthly payment and many times isn't even tax deductible.
+Opposite from a piggyback loan where the lender takes in all the costs, PMI is beneficial for the lender because they collect the money, and they receive payment if the borrower defaults.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.